SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 Finally, after days of travel through millennia of memories, Twilight found a clearing.
 She had reached her destination.

 The sunlight blinded her after so much time spent in deep forest.
 On a small hill a spade sat driven into the earth.
-Magically protected from time and the elements, the shovel stood as a marker, a beacon, ready for it's inevitable duty.
+Magically protected from time and the elements, the shovel stood as a marker, a beacon, ready for its inevitable duty.

 The clearing was kept free of the natural encroaching of the surrounding forest until the time was right.
 Because the tree that was planted here would be special.